ppliatniou/datastorage/README.md

 * build api based on DRF viewsets

-As demo project too many things are simplified :) But it doesn't matter it could be made better.
+As demo project here too many things are simplified :) But it doesn't matter it could have made better.

 # Problem